Judge denies Harvey Weinstein’s bid for mistrial after juror complains

 Manhattan prosecutor Nicole Blumberg said the judge acted appropriately by reminding jurors about the expectations for them — including that they not speak to anyone about the case unless all members of the jury are deliberating.

-Whatever the dispute is, she added, it does not appear to be hindering the jury’s work, as the panel requested an additional readout of testimony, this time from the third accuser in the case.
+The issue, she noted, does not appear to be hindering the jury’s work, as the panel requested a readout of other testimony even after he raised concerns.

 The jury of seven women and five men is considering two counts of criminal sex act and one count of rape against the 73-year-old Oscar-winning movie producer, with the criminal sex act charges the higher-degree felonies.
 Weinstein has pleaded not guilty.